envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 This allows to make relationships with other tables (which is the representation of the entity in the database).

 Q: What is ACID?
-A: It means Atomicity, Consistency, Isolation and Durability.
+A: It means **Atomicity**, **Consistency**, **Isolation** and **Durability**.
 These are properties that relational databases bring to systems and allow them to be more robust and less vulnerable to failures.

 Q: What is a NO-SQL (non-relational) database?
 A: As its name suggests, non-relational databases are those that, unlike relational databases, do not have an identifier that serves as a relationship between one set of data and another.
 They are very useful when we do not have an exact schema of what is going to be stored.

 Q: What is an ORM?
-A: Object Relational Mapping, is a programming model that consists of the transformation of the tables of a database, in a series of entities (a model, class or a simple object) that simplify the basic tasks of access to the data for the programmer.
+A: **Object Relational Mapping**, is a programming model that consists of the transformation of the tables of a database, in a series of entities (a model, class or a simple object) that simplify the basic tasks of access to the data for the programmer.

 Q: What is an ODM?
 A: It is the same as an ORM but it is intended for non-relational databases (NO-SQL).